 Introduction to a practical application of basic language usage skills with emphasis on fundamentals of writing and editing for business.
-Does not count toward major in "Psychology."

 POFT 1309 - Administrative Office Procedures I

 3 Hours (3-0) Study of current office procedures, duties, and responsibilities applicable to an office environment.